New study explores the potential of technologies to deliver ratings, reviews and relevant product information to in-store shoppers.

 - Seventy percent of consumers are interested in accessing product ratings and reviews while in store.

 - Ninety percent of shoppers are using mobile devices to help make in-store purchase decisions.

 - More than 20 percent of shoppers would be open to being targeted by beacons as long as it helps them make the right purchase decision, saves money or helps enhance the overall shopping experience.

 - Only 16 percent of shoppers surveyed have received a push notification from a retailer while in-store or nearby.

 For more information and to download the full report, visit www.powerreviews.com.

 PowerReviews is the choice of 1,000 global brands and retailers to collect and display ratings and reviews on 5,000 websites.
 An essential resource for consumers as they search and shop online and in-store, ratings and reviews drive relevant traffic, increase sales, and create actionable insights to improve products and services.
 PowerReviews’ mobile-friendly rating and review and Q&A software is fast to implement and simple to customize, making it easy for brands and retailers to generate more authentic content that is seen by more consumers.
-The PowerReviews Open Syndication Network is the largest in the industry, reaching 2,500 retailers and more than 700 million in-market shoppers every month, giving retailers and brands the power to reach shoppers wherever they are.
+The PowerReviews Syndication Network is the largest in the industry,more than 1 billion in-market shoppers every month, giving retailers and brands the power to reach shoppers wherever they are.
 For more information, visit www.powerreviews.com.